Board of Directors

 Internal Control System

-The company’s approach is to ensure that internal controls are accurate, timely, robust and receive appropriate management attention in each respect.
-To achieve this, dedicated control templates are used for each business process to address major risks.
-The templates are continuously improved.
+The company’s approach is to ensure that internal controls are accurate and timely, robust and receive appropriate management attention in each respect.
+To achieve this, a Group-wide control framework has been implemented that is applicable to all subsidiaries that are controlled by Straumann Group and assessed annually.

-In addition, each entity (sales affiliate, production site or global function) has a designated, trained person or team that is ultimately accountable for the assessment undertaken and the decisions arising from it.
+Therefore, each entity (sales affiliate, production site or global function) has a designated General Manager and Finance Head (or equivalent) who are ultimately accountable for the assessment undertaken and the decisions arising from it.
 Clear benefits of the ICS include enhanced segregation of duties, increased control consciousness and higher awareness of potential risks and their consequences.

 The ICS program is coordinated by the Head of Internal Audit, who meets with the external auditors on a regular basis to discuss the status of internal control issues and the status of remediation of control deficiencies.